TomNguyen10/TomNguyen10/README.md

 # Hi there 👋
 :grinning:My name is Tom, and welcome to my GitHub Profile:
 ![](https://komarev.com/ghpvc/?username=TomNguyen10&color=ff69b4&style=plastic&base=1605)

 ## Introduction :bow:

 :school: I’m a Computer Science student @DePauw University

-:grin: I am interested in Full-stack development and A.I Engineering 🔭  I’m currently learning LLMs and how to integrate them into Full-Stack application with LangChain 💬 I love talking about application infrastructure & alogrithms 📫 How to reach me:
+:grin: I am interested in Full-stack development and A.I Engineering

+🔭  I’m currently learning LLMs and how to integrate them into Full-Stack application with LangChain

+💬 I love talking about application infrastructure & algorithms

+📫 How to reach me:

 :link: Connect with me on [LinkedIn](https://www.linkedin.com/in/tomnguyen107/)

-:email: Send me an email to: dungnguyen_2025@depauw.edu 😄 Pronouns: They/them
+:email: Send me an email to: dungnguyen_2025@depauw.edu

+😄 Pronouns: They/them

 ⚡ Fun fact: I love :cookie:baking and :soccer: soccer

 ## Skills :computer: